 - CLASSIC: This recipe for Grilled Ribeye Steaks is a no-frills, tried and true recipe that’s the definition of classic!

 Fire up the grill and marinate the meat!
 It could be the dead of winter or the heat of summer, I’ll always be happy to grill some tender, flavorful Ribeye Steaks.
+If you don’t want to use the grill, follow this pan-seared ribeye recipe instead.

 How to Make Grilled Ribeye